sketchplugins/plugin-directory/README.md

 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Nudge Resize](https://github.com/dwilliames/nudge-resize-sketch-plugin), by David Williames: Resize a layer horizontally and vertically from the centre with easy keyboard shortcuts
 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
-- [Sketch-PageNumbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
+- [Page Numbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
 - [Sketch Count Text](https://github.com/joshkissel/sketch-count-text), by Josh Kissel: A Sketch plugin to count: characters, words, whitespace, and paragraphs
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.
 - [Rename Instances](https://github.com/exevil/sketch-rename-instances), by Vyacheslav Dubovitsky: Tiny single-command Sketch plugin that renames every symbol instance with its master's name.